Tips for Live Streaming Fitness Classes

 Upload a video of your live stream.
 Let your members access previously recorded live streams whenever they want.

-A few live streams in, and you’ll feel like a pro at this virtual version of your classes.
+Now, you're well on your way to feeling like a live stream pro.
 You’re learning something new, helping clients work out in a different way, and creating a valuable library of content.